- Case Study -

 IRONICAL MOUSETRAP

-A coworker needed posters for an innovation workshop.
-His slogan, "Building A Better Mousetrap?", broke the first rule of advertising.
-I used Autodesk 3ds Max to make this fanciful concept model for promotional illustrations, website animation, and a virtual reality experience.
+A colleague needed posters for an innovation workshop.
+His slogan, "Building A Better Mousetrap?" broke the first rule of advertising.
+I used 3ds Max to make this fanciful concept model for promotional illustrations and a virtual reality experience.

-Ironically, students didn't know that building a better mousetrap is an old innovation metaphor.
+Ironically, few students recognized the old innovation metaphor.
 Plausible engineering and unbiased rendering led some to imagine my design was a digital prototype with crowdfunding potential.
-The revised slogan sparked further debate over pre-order products marketed to unwary consumers.
+Revising his slogan, my colleague sparked further debate over pre‑order products marketed to unwary consumers.
 Advertisers have a duty of care when their campaigns feature photorealistic computer graphics.

-A coworker needed posters for an innovation workshop.
-His slogan, "Building A Better Mousetrap?", broke the first rule of advertising.
-I used Autodesk 3ds Max to make this fanciful concept model for promotional illustrations, website animation, and a virtual reality experience.
+A colleague needed posters for an innovation workshop.
+His slogan, "Building A Better Mousetrap?" broke the first rule of advertising.
+I used 3ds Max to make this fanciful concept model for promotional illustrations and a virtual reality experience.

-Ironically, students didn't know that building a better mousetrap is an old innovation metaphor.
+Ironically, few students recognized the old innovation metaphor.
 Plausible engineering and unbiased rendering led some to imagine my design was a digital prototype with crowdfunding potential.
-The revised slogan sparked further debate over pre-order products marketed to unwary consumers.
+Revising his slogan, my colleague sparked further debate over pre‑order products marketed to unwary consumers.
 Advertisers have a duty of care when their campaigns feature photorealistic computer graphics.

-Ironically, students didn't know that building a better mousetrap is an old innovation metaphor.
+Ironically, few students recognized the old innovation metaphor.
 Plausible engineering and unbiased rendering led some to imagine my design was a digital prototype with crowdfunding potential.
-The revised slogan sparked further debate over pre-order products marketed to unwary consumers.
+Revising his slogan, my colleague sparked further debate over pre‑order products marketed to unwary consumers.
 Advertisers have a duty of care when their campaigns feature photorealistic computer graphics.